CASE INITIATION

 to pay in the child support order.”
 (Emphasis added.)

-If all of the children in an existing
+If all of the

-child support order enter the custody of the state, support follows the child
+children in an existing child support order enter the custody of the state,

-procedures may apply, which facilitates the collection of child support without
+support follows the child procedures may apply, which facilitates

-the need to have the existing support order (i.e., both judicial and
+the collection of child support without the need to have the existing support

-administrative orders) modified.
-For
+order (i.e., both judicial and administrative orders) modified.
+For more

-Legal Custody Determined and CS 819P Support Follows the Child – Post Order,
+Custody Determined and CS 819P Support Follows the Child – Post Order, Legal

-Legal Custody Has Not Been Determined.
+Custody Has Not Been Determined.

 Even when

-support follows the child procedures are not applicable, each parent
+support follows the child procedures are not applicable, each parent potentially

-modified to be) enforceable against either or both parents.
+enforceable against either or both parents.

 Procedures –